Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Related work

 \section{Related work}

-\textbf{Semiparametric statistics}.
-We use two insights from classic semiparametric theory.
-First, a causal parameter typically has regression and balancing weight representations, and both appear in the semiparametrically efficient asymptotic variance \cite{newey1994asymptotic}.
+\textbf{Semiparametrics}.
+We use two insights from classic \cite{hasminskii1979nonparametric,klaassen1987consistent,robinson1988root,bickel1993efficient,andrews1994asymptotics,newey1994asymptotic,robins1995semiparametric,ai2003efficient,van2006targeted,hahn2013asymptotic} and modern \cite{zheng2011cross,athey2018approximate,chernozhukov2018original,hirshberg2021augmented,chernozhukov2018learning,chernozhukov2021simple} semiparametric theory.
+First, a causal parameter typically has regression and balancing weight representations, and both appear in the semiparametrically efficient asymptotic variance.
 We directly build on this insight: an error-in-variable regression and an error-in-variable balancing weight appear in our data cleaning-adjusted confidence intervals.
-Both quantities also appear in our doubly robust estimating equation \cite{robins1995analysis,robins1995semiparametric,van2006targeted,chernozhukov2016locally,chernozhukov2018original,foster2019orthogonal,chernozhukov2018learning}.
-Second, sample splitting \cite{klaassen1987consistent} eliminates the restrictive condition that function classes used in estimation must be simple \cite{zheng2011cross,chernozhukov2016locally,chernozhukov2018original,chernozhukov2021simple}.
+Second, sample splitting eliminates restrictive conditions on the data generating process and estimation procedure.
 We combine these two classic ideas with implicit data cleaning, which appears to be a new idea.

+\textbf{Error-in-variable regression}.
+We provide a framework to repurpose error-in-variable regression estimators for downstream causal inference.
+Error-in-variable regression has a vast literature spanning econometrics, statistics, and computer science studying the model